heratyian/software-development-lessons/cargo-culting/index.md

 - When you're solving a problem, don't try to jump all the way to the end in one go.
 - Start small.
 What's the first thing you can print?
 - What is a series of small steps that will get you to your goal?
-- Note: figuring out a series of tiny steps is the hardest (and most valuable thing) about programming.
+- Figuring out a series of tiny steps is the hardest (and most valuable thing) about programming.
-After your beginner days, syntax becomes second nature. - Figuring tiny steps to get from the starting point to the solution is engineering.
+- After your beginner days, syntax becomes second nature. - Figuring tiny steps to get from the starting point to the solution is engineering.

 ---

 # Try pseudocode first
+- Try writing out your steps in comments

 ---